For more information about studying Chemistry at York College, take a look at our Frequently Asked Questions document.

 - The chemical origins of colour in organic compounds

 Chemistry works well with Biology, Physics and Maths.

 What could it lead to?

-A Level Chemistry is a very valuable qualification.
-It can lead to a wide variety of careers and higher education courses.
+Chemistry can lead to a wide variety of careers and higher education courses.
 It is an essential requirement for entry into Medicine, Dentistry, Pharmacy and Veterinary Science, as well as degrees based on Chemistry itself.
 Chemistry is also a very useful subject for anyone wanting to do a Biology based degree.
-Past students have gone on to study Medicine, Veterinary Sciences and Natural Sciences, as well as arts subjects.
+Past students have gone on to study Medicine, Veterinary Sciences and Natural Sciences as well as arts subjects.

 Need some help?

 Whilst every effort has been made to ensure the accuracy of the information contained in this webpage, the content is subject to change where necessary.